 The Road Home

 Many patients will be able to resume their routine lifestyle, while others may transition to our long-term care.
 Patients may benefit from weaning techniques, portable ventilators, and physical, occupation and speech therapies.
-These processes involve educating the patients and their families and coordinating any necessary home care arrangements.
 Long-term ventilator patients may also reside in our specialized unit.
 In addition to quality clinical care, patients and their families will receive education and support from our social services department, chaplain and pastoral care team.

 Ventilator dialysis is provided under the direction of a pulmonary medicine physician from Ohio Chest Physicians and a primary care physician and is supported by Dialyze Direct.

 - Shorter, more frequent dialysis is gentler on the body and can help improve health